 We will collect information about you if you place an order with Us for a product or service, such as a prospectus, booking a place at a conference or event or subscribing to a newsletter.

-We will also collect information about you when you apply to HBA for investment via the HBA which will be held by an external host of the platform used by Us to process applications.
-Currently this is Gust Inc https://gust.com/ and you agree to comply with its terms and conditions.
+We will also collect information about you when you apply to HBA for investment via our application portal and upon submission of your application you agree to comply with our terms and conditions.

 Automatic Data Collection